hazelcast/hazelcast/site/docs/design-docs/005-cdc-sources.md

 * `RecordPart.toJson()` gives you the JSON message of that particular fragment

+There is also a second type of fallback.
+Among our [generic Debezium sources](/javadoc/{jet-version}/com/hazelcast/jet/cdc/DebeziumCdcSources.html) we also provide a version, called `debeziumJson`, which streams data as it comes in from Debezium, without doing any processing on it.
+This bypasses our convenience API completely.

 ### JSON parsing

 Debezium database connecters provide messages in standard JSON format